brickcap/tasks/contracts-101/book.md

 give a formal definition of the topic being discussed.
 One would want a definition to cover as much detail about the subject as possible and yet it must be short and to the point.
 Therefore with this guide we start with a very simple definition of contracts.
-Then we examine this definition in the light of things that we learn as we progress through it with a special emphasis on contracts formed between landlord and the tenant.
+Then we examine this definition in the light of things that we learn as we progress through with a special emphasis on contracts formed between landlord and the tenant.

 <h3 id="what_is_a_contract">What is a contract?</h3>